 This coverage part is similar in nature and scope to the PAP, except that the exposure is different.
 It provides BI and PD coverage in addition to physical damage protection for the covered business auto.
 Coverage is provided for three classes of autos, including owned, hired, and non-owned autos.

-Any type of covered auto used for business purposes should be covered by this coverage part.
+Any type of covered auto used for business purposes can be insured under this coverage part when the correct covered-auto symbols are listed on the declarations page.
 There are several coverage forms that can be purchased, including:

 The standard form for insuring commercial automobiles is this form.
 It may be added to the commercial auto coverage part and provides liability, physical damage coverage, medical payments, and uninsured motorist coverage.
 This form possesses five coverage sections, including:

 Covered Autos.
 Three classes of autos are insurable, including owned, hired, and non-owned autos.
 Hired autos include those that are leased, hired, rented, or borrowed, excluding autos that are owned by employees.
-Non-owned autos are those that are leased, hired, rented, or borrowed from an employee.
+Non-owned autos autos the insured does not own, lease, hire, rent, or borrow.
+This typically includes employees’ personal vehicles used in the business.

 Liability coverage covers the legal liability of the insured, defense costs, and supplementary payments.